 - Medium – people typically spend 2 -4 hours there.

 - Large – anywhere from 3 hours to a full day.

 In some places, I also wrote combinations of those categories.
-A combination is a union of the range.
-For example Small – Medium means 1 – 4 hours.
+A mixture is a union of the range – for example, Small – Medium means 1 – 4 hours.
 Also, in some places, you will see an asterisk (*).
-The asterisk means that the duration of your visit depends on the selected routes, places you decide to visit, and activities you attend.
+The asterisk indicates that the duration of your visit depends on the selected routes, places you decide to visit, and activities you attend.

 |3||Tel Dan Nature Reserve is located in Northern Israel, not far from Kiryat Shmona.
 This nature reserve has different things to offer.
 There is water, greenery, and archaeological findings.||Medium|

 |4||Snir Stream Nature Reserve (Hasbani) is located in Upper Galilee, and it offers a variety of nature hikes, including water trails.
 Thus, it is the perfect place for hot summer days.||Medium (*)|

 |5||Horshat Tal National Park is near Kibbutz HaGoshrim, and it is both a resort (with camping and pool) and a nature reserve (oak tree grove and Mesopotamian fallow deer).||Small – Large (*)|